How Emotional Intelligence Builds Confidence

 As a parent, you play a vital role in nurturing your child's emotional intelligence.
 Here are some practical strategies to get started:

-Create a safe space where your child feels comfortable expressing their feelings.
-Ask them open-ended questions like, “How did that make you feel?” or “What do you think caused you to feel that way?”
+• Encourage Open Conversations About Emotions: Create a safe space where your child feels comfortable expressing their feelings.
+Ask them open-ended questions like, "How did that make you feel?" or "What do you think caused you to feel that way?"

-Stories are powerful tools for teaching empathy.
-Discuss characters’ emotions and motivations in books or movies, and ask your child how they would feel in similar situations.
+• Use Books and Stories to Build Empathy: Stories are powerful tools for teaching empathy.
+Discuss characters' emotions and motivations in books or movies, and ask your child how they would feel in similar situations.

-Recognize your child’s efforts and progress, even if they don’t achieve the desired outcome.
+• Praise Effort, Not Just Results: Recognize your child's efforts and progress, even if they don't achieve the desired outcome.
 This reinforces the idea that growth and learning are more important than perfection.

 Why Emotional Intelligence Matters in Singapore's Context